CaioCeretta/Cod3r/mentoria/fundamentos/paradigms/poo/comments-poo.md

       ■ get total(): number {}: Defines a getter, also called a property accessor, we can access it like a property without parentheses — cart.total.
 Even though it's a function behind the scenes, it feels like reading a variable.
 It is good for computed properties that should behave like normal fields

+    ○ Product can be a simple interface, as we did in procedural, but it could also be a class.
+However, since Product do not have any behavior and serves only to represent data, as in our case, it can remain an interface, because a `class` is necessary when we want to encapsulate behavior related to the data, such as an  `applyDiscount` method

+    ○ Classes are made to create instances, with the this state and behavior, if we never instantiate one and make all the methods static, it will only be used as a virtual namespace — which is not the original intention of a class.
+Therefore, is more idiomatic export functions or an object, but in the program code, we'll keep it as a class for education purposes.